jdcasanasr/rvv_manual/README.md

-# rvv_manual
+# The RISC-V Vector Manual
-A RISC-V Vector Manual for Beginners!
+A Tutorial Introduction to Vector Architectures Using the RISC-V Vector ISA